bobheadxi/bobheadxi.github.io/_posts/2018-2-15-dockerception.md

 The primary design goals of Inertia are to:

-- minimize setup time for new projects
+- minimise setup time for new projects
 - maximimise compatibility across different client and VPS platforms
 - offer a convenient interface for managing the deployed application